jdillman1989/rpg-engine/readme.md

 # Phase 1 Basic Game Loop

 - Battle System
--- battleEnd() function to return to overworld
---- Trigger on successful escape or all enemies dead
---- Remove enemy from map data
---- Resave player stat data from `battleData` to `stats`
---- Clear `battleData`
---- Game Over state on all players dead
 -- XP system
 --- add XP to stats global
 --- add level to stats global